codefuse-ai/MFTCoder/mft_peft_hf/README.md

 We build our inference framework based on [bigcode-project/bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness).
 We recommend that you go to [bigcode-project/bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness) to learn some necessary information.
 We made some modifications to adapt to Qwen AI (Code) competition, including inference format, evaluation datasets localization et.al.

-In Qwen AI (Code) competition, we select **HumanEvalPack** and **MBPP** as our evaluation tasks.
-Two subtasks of HumanEvalPack are selected, including "humanevalsynthesize" and "humanevalfixtests"  and each of them contains 6 languages.
-In summary, the evaluation tasks are as follows and there are 2,468 questions to be evluated in total.
-The list of evaluation tasks:
+In the Qwen AI (Code) competition, we have chosen **HumanEvalPack** and **MBPP** as our evaluation tasks.
+Within the HumanEvalPack, we have selected two subtasks: "humanevalsynthesize" and "humanevalfixtests," each comprising 6 languages.
+In total, there are 2,468 questions to be evaluated.
+The complete list of evaluation tasks is as follows:

 ```
 humanevalsynthesize-python